thibaut-neoledge/azure-docs.fr-fr/articles/security/security-application-architecture-on-azure.md

 <properties
-   pageTitle="Architecture d’application sur Azure | Microsoft Azure" description=" Cet article vous aidera à comprendre l’architecture des services et des applications sur Azure, afin de faciliter l’intégration de la sécurité dans la conception et l’implémentation. " services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Application Architecture on Azure | Microsoft Azure" description=" This article will help you understand the application and services architecture on Azure to make it easier to integrate security into design and implementation. " services="security" documentationCenter="na" authors="TomShinder"